inickt/cs4500-mineola-kilgore/Fish/Planning/player-protocol.md

 - `listen`
   - Informs the player of the new `Game` any time any Player performs an action that produces a new `Game`.
 - `terminate`
-  - Informs the player that it has been kicked from the game, with a provided reason which the player may desire to log.
+  - Informs the player that it has been kicked from the game, with a provided reason which the Player may desire to log.

 #### Order of Function Calls
 The order of function calls will be dependent on the phase of the game.
 The following phases are in order:

 ##### Initialization phase
-`initialize` will be called once on each player as a game of Fish is beginning.
+`initialize` will be called once on each Player as a game of Fish is beginning.

 ##### Placement phase
-`get-placement` will be called (6 - N) times in total for a single player, where N is the number of players in the game.
+`get-placement` will be called (6 - N) times in total for a single Player, where N is the number of Players in the game.
 It will be called according to the play order† in a round-robin fashion until each Player in the game has placed all of its penguins.

 ##### Play phase
-`get-move` will be called according to the play order† in a round-robin fashion until the `Game` a terminal `Game` has been reached.
+`get-move` will be called according to the play order† in a round-robin fashion until a terminal `Game` has been reached.

 ##### Finalization phase
-`finalize` will be called once on each player, providing the terminal `Game`.
+`finalize` will be called once on each Player, providing the terminal `Game`.

 ##### Termination
-During the Placement phase and beyond, a player may perform a move which violate the rules of Fish.
-The Referee will call `terminate` once on this player, providing a string reason for which the player was kicked, and then remove this player from the `Game`.
+During the Placement phase and beyond, a Player may perform a move which violate the rules of Fish.
+The Referee will call `terminate` once on this player, providing a string reason for which the Player was kicked, and then remove this Player from the `Game`.

 ##### Listening
 Players may use algorithms which utilize all available time searching for optimal moves given the currently known `Game`.
 To accommodate this, each time a Player action causes the current `Game` to progress, `listen` will be called once for each player providing the newest `Game`.
 Players may safely perform a no-op return on this function.

 #### Notes
-Define play order
-Define `State`
-Define `Game`
-Define `Move`
-Talk about illegal data inputs to Player functions
-Talk about how on intitialization the state picks a subset of colors, and as ages become known each player gets assigned a color
-Cannot call finalize with a Game that is not a leaf node
-Protocol violation warning
-Link to `Move` definition from programming task
-Talk about `listen` method

-#### Protocol

-What functions do the players provide?
-What order will the referee call the functions in?
+†Play order: As per the [rules](https://www.ccs.neu.edu/home/matthias/4500-f20/fish.html) the Players take turns in ascending order of their age.
+If a Player is kicked, their turn is skipped each round.

+`State` is defined [here]().
+TODO
+`Game` is defined [here]().
+TODO
+`Move` is defined [here]().
+TODO
+`Color` is defined [here]().
+TODO

+- The Referee will only send well formed, valid data to a Player as arguments to each function specified in the Player Interface.
+- During the initialization phase, a set of `Color`s will be determined for the game.
+Each Player will be assigned a `Color` when `initialize` is called on that Player.
+- If a Player provides a return value to `get-placement` or `get-move`, the Referee may kick this Player from the game.
+Their penguins will be removed from the `Game`, and their turn will be skipped each round.
+- `finalize` will only be called with a terminal `Game` (a game for which no valid `Move` exists).